steqeq/0000/README.md

 ### rocSOLVER

-Support for:

-* Multi-level logging functionality

-* Implementation of the Thin-SVD algorithm
+**Enhancements**

+Linear solvers for general non-square systems:

+* GELS now supports underdetermined and transposed cases

-* Reductions of generalized symmetric- and hermitian-definite eigenproblems:
+* Inverse of triangular matrices

-   * SYGS2, SYGST (with batched and strided_batched versions)
-   * HEGS2, HEGST (with batched and strided_batched versions)
+* TRTRI (with batched and strided_batched versions)

-* Symmetric and hermitian matrix eigensolvers:
+* Out-of-place general matrix inversion

-   * SYEV (with batched and strided_batched versions)
-   * HEEV (with batched and strided_batched versions)

-* Generalized symmetric- and hermitian-definite eigensolvers:

-   * SYGV (with batched and strided_batched versions)
-   * HEGV (with batched and strided_batched versions)
+* GETRI_OUTOFPLACE (with batched and strided_batched versions)

+* Argument names for the benchmark client now match argument names from the public API

+**Fixed Issues**

+* Known issues with Thin-SVD.
+The problem was identified in the test specification, not in the thin-SVD implementation or the rocBLAS gemm_batched routines.

+* Benchmark client longer crashes as a result of leading dimension or stride arguments not being provided on the command line.

+**Optimizations**

+* Improved general performance of matrix inversion (GETRI)

 For more information, refer to